 You can also support a charity directly.
 Here are some of my favourite charities (or those that put their donations to good use).
 I would appreciate an email saying you made a charity donation, but you don’t have to.

-Second Harvest (Canada based) – “Founded in 1985, Second Harvest rescues fresh food and delivers it to hungry people in Toronto.”
-(88% of your donation goes directly to the cause).
+Second Harvest – “Founded in 1985, Second Harvest rescues fresh food and delivers it to hungry people in Toronto.”

-OpenMedia (Canada based) – “OpenMedia works to keep the Internet open, affordable, and surveillance-free.“
+OpenMedia – “OpenMedia works to keep the Internet open, affordable, and surveillance-free.”

-Hope Air (Canada based) – “Hope Air is the only Canadian charity that provides nationwide free flights and lodging for people who cannot afford travel costs to access specialized medical care unavailable in their area.”
-(76% of your donation goes directly to the cause)
+Hope Air – “Hope Air is the only Canadian charity that provides nationwide free flights and lodging for people who cannot afford travel costs to access specialized medical care unavailable in their area.”

-ProPublica (US based) – “ProPublica is an independent, non-profit newsroom that produces investigative journalism in the public interest” (83% of your donation goes directly to the cause).
+ProPublica – “ProPublica is an independent, non-profit newsroom that produces investigative journalism in the public interest.”

-Charity: water (US based) – “bringing clean and safe drinking water to people in developing countries“. (anywhere from 78% to 100% of your donation goes directly to the cause).
+Charity: water – “Bringing clean and safe drinking water to people in developing countries.”